-The difference between electrostatic painting and spray applied paint
+The difference between electrostatic painting and spray painting

-What is electrostatic painting, exactly?
-Electrostatic painting is an industrial painting technique that involves creating an electrostatic charge to propel paint particles toward a conductive metal surface.
-The major advantage of electrostatic painting is that the electrically-charged paint particles are able to wrap around even the most difficult to paint shapes.
+Like a lot of homeowners, you’ve heard about electrostatic painting but you’re not exactly sure what it is and if your home needs it.
+In a nutshell, electrostatic painting is an industrial painting technique that involves creating an electrostatic charge to propel paint particles toward a conductive metal surface.
+The major advantage of electrostatic painting is that paint particles can easily wrap around really difficult to paint shapes.

-Since electrostatic painting drastically reduces the amount of overspray in the air, some people think that this is the best way to go about exterior spray painting.
-Electrostatic painting isn’t necessary for exterior residential painting— especially with our products and technique.
-Here’s why:
+Since electrostatic painting reduces the amount of overspray in the air, some think that this is the best way to go about exterior spray painting.
+Electrostatic painting isn’t necessary when it cThe difference between electrostatic painting and spray applied painomes to painting homes outdoors— especially with our products and technique.

-- All of our proprietary paints and coatings are water-based.
-Unlike oil-based paint, they are not formulated to be electrically charged during the application process.
+- All of our exclusive products are water-based—not oil-based based— and aren’t formulated to be electrically charged during the application process.

-- Our products are specifically formulated for our Spray-Net equipment and therefore have a high-transfer efficiency.
+- Our products are specifically formulated for our equipment and, therefore, have a high transfer efficiency.
 This means that paint ends up on the surface and not in the air.

-- Our professional exterior painters are extensively trained to use a unique spraying technique that limits the amount of over spray in the air.
+- Our professional crews are extensively trained to use a specialized spraying technique that drastically limits the amount of overspray in the air.

-- All of our paints and coatings are formulated with unique dry-fall technology, which causes paint particles suspended in mid-air to literally dry up, and fall to the ground.
+- All of our products are formulated with a unique Dry-Fall technology, which causes paint particles suspended in mid-air to literally dry up, and fall to the ground.